-Uber Accident Attorneys Secure Compensation for Accident Victims in Palm Beach County and Other South Florida Counties
+Uber Accident Attorneys Secure Compensation for Accident Victims in Palm Beach County, Broward County and Across South Florida

 Since being founded in 2009, the ridesharing company, Uber, has experienced meteoric growth.
 And it’s not hard to see why it’s so popular; generally speaking, you get a clean, comfortable ride from a friendly driver at a reasonable price.

 And in the bigger picture, it can be argued that Uber has done motorists a service by reducing the amount of drinking and driving on our nation’s roads.
 After all, it’s easier than ever to catch a ride, even in places where one traditionally wouldn’t be able to find a taxi.

 On the other hand, one could also argue that Uber has contributed to the growing problem we’ve seen with distracted driving, as Uber drivers inevitably need to interact with the platform while in their car.

 Regardless, Uber accidents are happening every day on South Florida roads, and at Gonzalez & Cartwright, P.A., we’ve become experts at handling Uber accident cases, which are more complex than typical auto accident cases and typically require resources that many law firms can’t afford to devote to their work.

 Insurance Requirements for Uber Drivers in Florida

 In May 2017 Florida’s governor signed into law a bill designed to protect passengers who use Uber as a mode of transportation, one that is sometimes referred to as the Uber/Lyft law.
 Before the Uber/Lyft law went into effect, there existed a patchwork of rules and requirements throughout the state.